Marie Bonaparte: Inheritance and wealth

+Marie's mother had reportedly brought her husband a dowry worth 8,400,000 francs in 1880, as well as a reversionary right to a further 6,000,000 francs which she would receive after her mother's death.

+Married Life

 On 21 November 1907 in Paris, Marie and George were married in a civil ceremony, with a subsequent Greek Orthodox ceremony on 12 December 1907, at Athens.
 Thereafter she was known as Princess George of Greece and Denmark.

 By March 1908 Marie was pregnant and, as agreed, the couple returned to France to take up residence.
 When George brought his bride to Denmark for the first visit with his uncle, Prince Valdemar's wife, Marie d'Orléans, was at pains to explain to Marie Bonaparte the intimacy which united uncle and nephew, so deep that at the end of each of George's several yearly visits to Bernstorff he would weep, Valdemar would fall sick, and the women learned the patience not to intrude upon their husbands' private moments.
 During the first of these visits, Marie Bonaparte and Valdemar found themselves engaging in the kind of passionate intimacies she had looked forward to with her husband who, however, only seemed to enjoy them vicariously, sitting or lying beside his wife and uncle.
 On a later visit, Marie Bonaparte carried on a passionate flirtation with Prince Aage, Count of Rosenborg, Valdemar's eldest son.
 In neither case does it appear that George objected, or felt obliged to give the matter any attention.
 Marie Bonaparte came to admire the forbearance and independence of Valdemar's wife under circumstances which caused her bewilderment and estrangement from her own husband.

 Although Marie occasionally joined her husband in Greece or elsewhere for national holidays and dynastic ceremonies, their life together was spent mostly on her estates in the French countryside.
 For months at a time, George was in Athens or Copenhagen, while Marie was in Paris, Vienna or traveling with the couple's children.
 That pattern allowed each to pursue activities in which the other had little interest.

 The couple had two children, Peter (1908–1980) and Eugénie (1910–1989).

 From 1913 to early 1916, Marie carried on an intense flirtation with French prime minister Aristide Briand, but went no further because she did not want to share him with his mistress, the actress Berthe Cerny.
 Matters came to a head in April 1916, when Berthe Cerny broke off the relationship.